qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I sign out
 - Sign out
 - Hi,  How do I sign out of email?
+- How do i sign out on this app?
+- How do I sign out from my iPhone?
+- There is no option to sign out
+- How to sign out after reading mail.
+- Sign out button
+- I’m constantly being signed out of my email.
+It just says account offline.
+And I have to sign in again

 ## intent:how_print
 - How do I print my calendar